bird-house/birdhouse-docs/docs/sections/tutorial_docs.md

-# How to contirbute to this documentation
+# How to contribute to this documentation

 Clone the docs repo from GitHub:
 ```console